In the process of an Illinois divorce, the parties will often make settlement offers to resolve some or all of the issues in their divorce.

 “All counseling sessions shall be confidential.
 The communications in counseling shall not be used in any manner in litigation nor relied upon by any expert appointed by the court or retained by any party.”
 750 ILCS 5/607.6

-Financial Settlements And Confidentiality In An Illinois Divorce
+Financial Settlement Offers And Confidentiality In An Illinois Divorce

 The parties can agree to confidentiality between themselves regarding the financial aspects of the case.
 The agreement can be entered into independently or the agreement can be entered as an order with the court.